-Transfer students who have not completed the language requirement elsewhere should take the placement test and be placed just like freshmen (unless they’ve been out of high school for ten years).
+Transfer students who have not completed the language requirement elsewhere should take the placement test and be placed just like first years.

-Students who receive a score of 4 or 5 on the ETS Advanced Placement Exam in French, German, or Spanish receive four elective credits and begin language study at a more advanced level.
-The AP test does not fulfill the language requirement, it merely provides advanced placement, as the name suggests.
+Students who receive a score of 4 or 5 on the ETS Advanced Placement Exam in French, German, or Spanish receive credit for Intermediate I (121 or 131) in that language.

 For questions not answered here, contact the chair of the Department of Foreign Languages and Literatures, Dr. James Rushing.